kimberlyjharrison/pyFoam/README.md

 pyFoam takes the test data that has been collected from the data acquisition system in the form of a excel sheet and parses the information into a Pandas DataFrame.
 From there, pyFoam will graph and analyze each sample tested using Matplotlib.

 ### Example Case
-Provided as an example, a non-proprietary dataset is analyzed to demonstrate pyFoam's capabilities.
-(Note: input data not included)
+Provided as an example, a non-proprietary dataset is analyzed to demonstrate pyFoam's analytics capabilities.
+(Note: input data not included).
+The legacy tool took 8 minutes to graph whereas pyFoam took 11 seconds.

+### Note
+I am continuously tweaking a private version of pyFoam to meet specific business needs, and will push updates to the public version as appropriate.